cleesmith/cellipede/README.md

 # Cellipede

-***

-## Advantages
 * One of the most important new features is **native spreadsheets** via a jquery plugin called Handsontable.
-Handsontable is similar to other spreadsheet software in terms of UI/UX, and it offers the usual excel-like formulas.
+  * Handsontable is similar to other spreadsheet software in terms of UI/UX, and it offers the usual excel-like formulas.
-* The sheets created are stored in a small sqlite/peewee database for later retrieval.
+* The sheets created are stored in a small SQLite/peewee database for later retrieval.
 * Social media metrics and user functions are also provided.
 * An intelligent generic scraper is provided, so if **lxml** is installed it will use that, but if it isn't it will use **beautifulsoup**.